dcos/cosmos/README.md

      -com.mesosphere.cosmos.stagedPackageStorageUri file://<absolute-path-to-staged-dir>
 ```

-It can also be exectued with ZooKeeper authentication with:
+It can also be executed with ZooKeeper authentication with:

 ```bash
 export ZOOKEEPER_USER <user>